panva/node-oidc-provider-example/03-oidc-views-accounts/README.md

-5) You may now proceed to plug in your real user/account model, expand the views with password resets, registrations, social signup, as long as your routes are in the same namespace you have access to the original authentication request parameters and interaction details, those are stored in a path specific cookie which is signed (in the example) so it cannot be fiddled with. oidc-provider expects that you resolve all interactions in this one go, if you fail or purposefully omit one the resumed authentication will fail with a corresponding error.
+5) You may now proceed to plug in your real user/account model, expand the views with password resets, registrations, social signup, as long as your routes are in the same namespace you have access to the original authentication request parameters and interaction details, those are referenced by a path specific cookie and stored using your backend adapter. oidc-provider expects that you resolve all interactions in this one go, if you fail or purposefully omit one the resumed authentication will fail with a corresponding error.